How Veeam Plug-in for Oracle RMAN Works

 Veeam Plug-in allows you to add up to 4 backup repositories.
 The backup process can be run in multiple channels.
 For each channel Veeam Plug-in creates a separate agent process.

-Veeam Plug-in stores backup files in the following Veeam proprietary formats:
+Veeam Plug-in stores backup files in the following formats:

-- VAB: compressed and deduplicated Oracle RMAN backup files.
-Veeam Plug-in creates VAB files for all backups (full, incremental, archived redo logs, control file).
+- VAB: compressed and deduplicated Oracle database backup files.
+Veeam Plug-in creates VAB files for all types of backups.

-- VBM: metadata file that contains information about the backup.
-VBM files are used by Veeam Backup & Replication to get data about Veeam Plug-in backups.
+- VASM: metadata files that contain information about the backup.
+A VASM file is created for each VAB file.
+VASM files are used by Veeam Backup & Replication to get data about Veeam Plug-in backups.